-Title of each class Common Stock

-Trading Symbol(s) COLM

-Securities registered pursuant to Section 12(g) of the Act: None

-Name of each exchange on which registered The NASDAQ Global Select Market

-• Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
-Yes \boxtimes No , , ot required to file reports pursuant to Section 13 of Yes No X Indicate by check mark whether the reduring the preceding 12 months (or for requirements for the past 90 days. egist or su ant (1) has filed all reports required to be filed the ch shorter period that the registrant was require by Section 13 or 15(d) of the Securities Exchange Act of 1934 d to file such reports), and (2) has been subject to such filing Yes \boxtimes No ant has submitted electronically every Interactive nths (or for such shorter period that the registran e Data File required to be submitted pursuant to Rule 405 of twas required to submit such files).
-Yes \boxtimes No d filer, a non-accelerated filer, a smaller reporting company, or a g company," and "emerging growth company" in Rule 12b-2 of the l I Large Accelerated Filer K Accelerated filer Non-accelerated filer Smaller reporting company Emerging growth company If an emerging growth company, indica accounting standards provided pursuar use the extended transition period for complying with any new or re evised financia al management's assessment of the effectiveness of its internal cont red public accounting firm that prepared or issued its audit report. rol ove er finano cial \times If securities are registered pursuant to correction of an error to previously issued whether the financial statements of the registrant included in the filing reflect f the ose error corrections are restatements that req evant recovery period pursuant to §240.10D-1(b) uired a recovery analysis of incentive-based compensation receive ed by any of the

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes  No $\left| \times \right|$ The aggregate market value of the voting and non-voting common equity held by non-affiliates of the registrant as of June 30, 2022, based upon the closing price of the common stock on the last business day of the registrant's most recently completed second fiscal quarter, was \$2,349,537,410.
+Title of each class Name of each exchange on which registered Common Stock COLM The NASDAQ Global Select ct Ma rket Securities registered pursuant to Section 12(g) of th e Act: None Indicate by check mark if the registrant is a well-known so easoned issuer, as defined in Rule 405 of the Securities Act.
+Yes X No Indicate by check mark if the registrant is not required to Yes No \times Indicate by check mark whether the registrant (1) has file preceding 12 months (or for such shorter period that the d all reports required to be filed by Section 13 or 15(d) of the Se registrant was required to file such reports), and (2) has been s ecurities Exchange Act of 1934 during the past 90 days.
+Yes X No Indicate by check mark whether the registrant has sul Regulation S-T during the preceding 12 months (or for su h files).
+Yes X No accelerated filer, an accelerated filer, a non-accelerated filer, a s er," "smaller reporting company," and "emerging growth compar growth compa ny.
+Se Ð Large Accelerated Filer  Accelerate d filer Non-accelerated filer porting company Emerging growth company If an emerging growth company, indicate by check man accounting standards provided pursuant to Section 13(a) k if the registrant has elected not to use the extended transi of the Exchange Act. ition period for complying with any new or i revised d finano cial Indicate by check mark whether the registrant has filed a under Section 404(b) of the Sarbanes-Oxley Act (15 U.S. a report on and attestation to its management's assessment of C.7262(b)) by the registered public accounting firm that prepare the effectiveness of its internal control over ed or issued its audit report. financ ial repo orting X If securities are registered pursuant to Section 12(b) of the error to previously issued financial statements. e Act, indicate by check mark whether the financial statements of the registrant included in the filing reflect t he cor rection of an ב Indicate by check mark whether any of those error corre- executive officers during the relevant recovery period pur ctions are restatements that required a recovery analysis of inc suant to §240.10D-1(b). entive-based compensation received by any of the registr ant's Indicate by check mark whether the registrant is a shell c ompany (as defined in Rule 12b-2 of the Exchange Act).
+Yes No X The aggregate market value of the voting and non-voting the last business day of the registrant's most recently cor common equity held by non-affiliates of the registrant as of Jur npleted second fiscal quarter, was \$2,479,189,736. ne 30, 2023, based upon the closing price of the co mmon stock o n

-The number of shares outstanding of the registrant's common stock on February 10, 2023 was 62,177,091.
+The number of shares outstanding of the registrant's common stock on February 9, 2024was 59,795,682.

-Portions of the registrant's proxy statement related to its 2023 Annual Shareholders' Meeting to be filed subsequently are incorporated by reference into Part III of this Annual Report on Form 10-K. Except as expressly incorporated by reference, the registrant's proxy statement related to its 2023 Annual Shareholders' Meeting shall not be deemed to be part of this report.
+Portions of the registrant's proxy statement related to its 2024 Annual Shareholders' Meeting to be filed subsequently are incorporated by reference into Part III of this Annual Report on Form 10-K. Except as expressly incorporated by reference, the registrant's proxy statement related to its 2024 Annual Shareholders' Meeting shall not be deemed to be part of this report.